TrainWeb.org Facebook Page

 The Big Orange Balloon at the Great Park in Irvine.

-At Irvine we met Pacific Surfliner 573 heading to Los Angeles.
+At Irvine, we met Pacific Surfliner 573 on its way to Los Angeles.

 The train then departed Irvine.

-Later the train passed the highest point in elevation between Los Angeles and San Diego, just south of Oso Creek.
+Later we passed the highest point in elevation between Los Angeles and San Diego, just south of Oso Creek.

 Rolling south to Laguna Niguel.

-Metrolink 804 leaves Laguna Niguel for downtown Riverside.
+Metrolink 804 departing Laguna Niguel for downtown Riverside.

 The manger scene on the hillside above the Rancho Capistrano Church complex.